Lvnc9/Django-Shop-Mini/README.md

 python manage.py  runserver
 ```
 ## Remember
-you in settings.py change all AWS variables to the bucket and server you use
+In settings.py change all AWS variables to the bucket and server you use